 Surveying and documenting the alignment of mapping sensors is fundamental for establishing and maintaining high data quality.
-Sonar and lidar installations must be surveyed to establish the linear and angular offsets between sonar arrays or lidar sensor reference points, GPS/Global

-Navigation Satellite System (GNSS) antennas, and motion sensors within a uniform mapping reference frame (typically oriented with the vessel, vehicle, or sensor platform).
-These surveys are conducted initially during the installation process and when any of this equipment has changed or is suspected of having changed (e.g., after dry dock or removal for factory calibration).
-It is crucial that these surveys are conducted with a high degree of precision and accuracy and are reported in a clear and standardized way that directly supports correct sensor configuration.
-The NSF-funded Multibeam Advisory Committee (MAC) Recommendations document best practices for Reporting Vessel Geometry and MBES System Offsets in a template (MAC, 2021).
+Sonar and lidar installations must be surveyed to establish the linear and angular offsets between sonar arrays or lidar sensor reference points, GPS/GNSS antennas, and motion sensors within a uniform mapping reference frame (typically oriented with the vessel, vehicle, or sensor platform).
+Such surveys are conducted initially during the installation process and when any of the equipment has changed or is suspected of having changed (e.g., after dry dock or removal for factory calibration).
+It is crucial that sensor installation surveys are conducted with a high degree of precision and accuracy and are reported in a clear and standardized way that directly supports correct sensor configuration.
+The Multibeam Advisory Committee (MAC) Recommendations provide best practices for Reporting Vessel Geometry and MBES System Offsets in a template (MAC, 2021).